ariakerstein/hugo-2021/content/posts/logic-magic.md

 title: "Sublime Moments"
 date: 2020-12-27
 draft: false
-description: "Optimizing for grace is easy and elusive"
+description: "Optimizing for grace is both easy and elusive"
 ---

 Today I reviewed my year.
 I stared at the sheet of paper - a ledger weighing the good and the bad.
 As I stared at the page, a question: how many sublime moments did I have?